Spade-Software/BackOps/src/content/docs/changelog/beta-0.6.0.md

     variant: success
 ---

-**Release Date:** July 31, 2025
+**Release Date:** August 6, 2025
 **Version:** `beta-0.6.0`

-This release introduces our new **Scheduling Expierence**, which provides powerful tools for managing activities, timelines, and visibility across your event calendars.
+This release introduces our new **Scheduling Experience**, which provides powerful tools for managing activities, timelines, and visibility across your event calendars.
 With these updates, event teams can plan, coordinate, and execute with greater clarity and precision.

 ---